EcoballChain/validator-node/README.md

-# validator
+# For validators
-Example configuration for ecoball validator
+Example configuration for ecoball validators